How To Add Charts And Graphs To WordPress

 - Scatter chart

 The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
-Several options are available for each chart that let you fully customize their settings.
+Various options are available for each chart that let you further customize their settings.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your web visitors can see your charts and graphs on their mobile devices without having to install extra software.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
+Your site visitors can see your charts and graphs on their mobile web browsers without having to install any additional software.

 Plugin Installation